Professionalism in the Practice of Law

 No attorney is perfect, either in their personal life or in their profession.
 There will be times when professionalism seems swept under the rug, but these times should be few.
 Overall you should gain the feeling that the attorney you plan to hire is a professional and will give you the representation you desire and deserve.
 When choosing an attorney, it is helpful to gauge his or her professionalism by asking family and friends for a reference and by taking advantage of a free, initial, in-office consultation offered by most attorneys.

 Attorney Grant Gisondo, whose Family Law practice is in West Palm, Beach offers a free, in-office consultation where he meets with clients personally.
-If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange County in Florida or in Washington DC.
-Attorney Gisondo looks forward to meeting with you.
+If you live in Palm Beach, Martin, St. Lucie, Miami-Dade, Broward, Hillsborough, or Orange Counties in Florida, in Washington DC, or New York Attorney Gisondo looks forward to meeting with you.
 Call his office at (561) 530-4568 for an appointment.
-You can also learn about Attorney Gisondo and his Family Law practice on his website, https://gisondolaw.com.
+You can also learn about Attorney Gisondo and his Family Law practice on his website, https://gisondolaw.com/.